Unveiling the Cosmic Chemistry II: "Direct" $T_e$-based metallicity of galaxies at 3 $< z <$ 10 with JWST/NIRSpec

 The $T_e$([$\oiii$]) can be derived from the emission line ratio of $[\oiii]\lambda5007$ to $[\oiii]\lambda4363$ \citep[e.g.,][]{2006agna.book.....O,2017PASP..129d3001P}.
 We used {\tt PyNeb} \citep{2015A&A...573A..42L,2020Atoms...8...66M} to fit the relationship between this line ratio and electron temperature, assuming a five-level atom model and adopting collisional strengths from \citet{2014MNRAS.441.3028S}.
 Since $T_e$([$\oiii$]) has only a weak dependence on electron density ($n_e$), we assume $n_e = 300$ cm$^{-3}$ for simplicity in the high-ionization zones.
 Testing this with $n_e = 1000$ cm$^{-3}$ yielded only a minor temperature reduction of 0.1\% \citep{2020MNRAS.491.1427S}.
 For our sample of 42 galaxies, the derived $T_e$([$\oiii$]) values range from approximately 12,000 K to 24,000 K (see Table \ref{tab:goods} and \ref{tab:primal}).
 Temperature uncertainties were estimated using the affine invariant Markov Chain Monte Carlo (MCMC) sampler in the {\tt emcee} package \citep{2013PASP..125..306F}.
 Our $T_e$([$\oiii$]) measurements are consistent with those of extremely metal-poor local galaxies, as well as with high-redshift galaxies at $z \sim 6$–8 \citep[e.g.,][]{2022ApJ...940L..23A, 2022A&A...665L...4S,curti2023jadesinsightslowmassend} and galaxies from CEERS at $z \sim 2$–9 \citep{2024ApJ...962...24S}.

-The $T_e$([$\oii$]) can be estimated from the emission line ratio of $[\oii]\lambda\lambda 3726, 29$ to $[\oii]\lambda\lambda 7322, 32$ \citep{2006agna.book.....O}.
-This calculation is particularly challenging due to (1) the strong dependence of the $[\oii]$ line ratio on electron density, and (2) the limited JWST/NIRSpec spectral coverage of the $[\oii]\lambda\lambda 7322, 32$ auroral lines for galaxies at $z \geq 5.75$.
-Within our sample of 42 galaxies, we detect $[\oii]\lambda\lambda 7322, 32$ auroral lines with a signal-to-noise ratio (S/N) $\geq 2$ in only 10 galaxies.
-Figure \ref{fig:o2_auroral_lines} presents the $[\oii]\lambda\lambda 7322, 32$ emission lines along with their best-fit continuum + line-emission models.
+The $T_e$([$\oii$]) can be estimated from the emission line ratio of $[\oii]\lambda\lambda 3726, 3729$ to $[\oii]\lambda\lambda 7322, 7332$ \citep{2006agna.book.....O}.
+This calculation is particularly challenging due to (1) the strong dependence of the $[\oii]$ line ratio on electron density, and (2) the limited JWST/NIRSpec spectral coverage of the $[\oii]\lambda\lambda 7322, 7332$ auroral lines for galaxies at $z \geq 5.75$.
+Within our sample of 42 galaxies, we detect $[\oii]\lambda\lambda 7322, 7332$ auroral lines with a signal-to-noise ratio (S/N) $\geq 2$ in only 10 galaxies.
+Figure \ref{fig:o2_auroral_lines} presents the $[\oii]\lambda\lambda 7322, 7332$ emission lines along with their best-fit continuum + line-emission models.